 The book manages to recreate the image of Jacob Frank and his followers, instead of the prevalent “false Messiah” narrative, the author tells a religious/cult mentality which is much more enjoyable.
 Ms. Tokarczuk presents authentic ideas, honest beliefs, and close personal relationships.
 But also outlandish scams of an outstanding charlatan, and all the makings of a cult including sex, money, and a court.

 The story is told within a historical, and geographical context.
-Geography is a major part of telling the story, as the concentration of Jews at the time in the Polish/Ukraine area was probably the biggest there.
-The author shows how Frank’s followers influenced notables over decades, including the French Revolution, as well as American courts.
+Geography is a major part of telling the story, as the concentration of Jews at the time in the Polish/Ukraine area was very big, if not the biggest, in that specific region.
+Ms. Tokarczuk shows how Frank’s followers influenced notables over decades, including the French Revolution, as well as American courts.
 The political aspect, and influences of the Ottoman and European Empires, are also incorporated into the story and give it a richer context.
 Most of the story is told through the people surrounding Jacob Frank, believers, non-believers, and charlatans alike.
 A Jewish woman who is dying for decades is used as an omnipotent narrator to connect events, it is a masterful stroke.

 As I mentioned, this is certainly a slow read.
 If I wasn’t able to speak Hebrew and be familiar with a bit of Polish, and German, and have large familiarity with Jewish and Christian history, dogma, and ceremony it would have taken me longer to read.
 I still needed to search for something every other page, and I am fully in awe of Jennifer Croft who managed to translate it so well.
 The book is also full of many difficult-to-say Polish names of towns and people, not to mention Hebrew and Latin.
 Many of the characters have similar names, but after several hundred pages I just decided to go along for the ride.